imypullan/bankingAPI/README.md

 `GET /accounts`

 This endpoint sends a JSON of all accounts within the accounts collection.
+No authentication currently required.

         {
             "success": true,